KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="C6" %}
 ## Rockin' in a Flaming World

 Decrease the Stamina Consumption of Xinyan Charged Attacks by 30%.
 Additionally, Xinyan's Charged Attacks gain an ATK bonus equal to 50% of her DEF.
+* Her C6 is added into the stats page as flat attack.
 {% endtab %}
 {% endtabs %}

 ## Full Talent Values